Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Hundreds of Participant Questions for Junior Library Guild

 Esther Goodell is part of the Marketing Team at the Junior Library Guild who are featuring live readings from Rex Ogle and his Quaran-Teen story through webcasts.
-Combined, they have over 1,000 registrants and hundreds of questions from participants during their webinars.
-Including a novelty in your digital experiences — like prizes, readings or a celebrity appearance — can help boost attendance and get registrants excited to attend your event.
-If you can, take the time to think of a few options to get your audience excited and include them in your next event.
+Webinars held by the JLG have collectively attracted more than 1,000 registrants and hundreds of questions from participants.
+You could give your digital experiences some unexpected elements — like prizes, readings or a celebrity appearance — to get registrants excited about attending your event.
+If you can, take the time to think of a few novelties you could include in your next event.

 With much of the workforce working remotely, many people have seen increased attendance for their webinars.
 Whether your numbers are up or not, we thought we’d share a few tips on how you can increase your webinar attendance and conversion rates.